NicolasCalafiore/Point-Of-Sale-Mockup/README.md

-# Delegates Showcase
+# Description
- Project I'm using to get comfortable with delegates.
+ Project I'm using to get comfortable with delegates by mimicking a point-of-sale and using delegates to calculate the tax.
+ CLI-Driven